Level 1 Lesson 18.1 – When Does the Movie Start?

 - shūdiàn 书店 bookstore

-Be careful that not all shops use this structure.
+Note that not all shops follow this pattern.

 Grammar 4: 走 – To Walk or to Leave in Chinese · HSK 1